reactexcel/fmclarity/ROADMAP.md

 IN PROGRESS
 -----------
-* New facilities can now be added to team
-* Changed core form rendering function for Teams, Facilities, Users to help with creation of new Facility form
-* Changed textareas to material design style in order to make accordians

 v0.3.0a "Demo v2"
 ------------------------------

 **Work order detail**

 * Auto generate service types for contractors
 * Filter contractor based on type of repair
 * Make discussion component (for log an comments)